-To combat a devious spouse during divorce, you must develop a strong mental attitude and a solid legal strategy.
-Certainly you are entitled to feelings of outrage and betrayal.
-You can utter the cry, "How can you do this to me?!?" as much as you want to, but the fact remains that you will have to keep going and keep fighting for your financial life regardless of the injustices which may be perpetrated by your spouse and/or your spouse's attorney.
+To combat a devious spouse during a divorce, you must develop a strong mental attitude and a solid legal strategy.
+Certainly, you are entitled to feelings of outrage and betrayal.
+You can utter the cry, “How can you do this to me?!?” as much as you want to, but the fact remains that you will have to keep going and keep fighting for your financial life regardless of the injustices which may be perpetrated by your spouse and/or your spouse’s attorney.
 You can stand up for yourself.
 If you stay focused on the future and the financial realities of your life, you will be in a much stronger position as your divorce progresses.

 Avoid the “all at once” syndrome

 Most likely, you will experience a wide range of feelings and moods: anger, hatred, elation, excitement, sadness, loss, depression, bitterness, rejection, loneliness, guilt, and hostility.
 Sometimes it will feel as though you’re experiencing those feelings all at once.